Romainlg29/use-broadcast/README.md

 - `Date`
 - `...`

-In short, you cannot send:
+In short, you cannot send :

 - `Function`
 - `Dom Element`